How to Cheat Winter So You Can Grow Vegetables Without a Greenhouse

 According to the frost-tolerance table I shared above, lettuce should die at temperatures below 28°F and yes, some of the ones without protection did.
 (This is highly dependent on the cultivar; generally, heat-tolerant lettuces are also more cold-tolerant, as contradictory as that sounds.)

 But, all the lettuces in the low tunnels easily survived temperatures down into the high teens Fahrenheit.
-And lettuces that had two layers of frost cloth over them even survived the low teens Fahrenheit (though a few of them did get tip burn).
+And lettuces that had two layers of frost cloth over them even survived the low teens Fahrenheit (though a few of them did get leaf burn).

 How cold did it get inside the tunnels that winter?
 I had a temperature sensor in the tunnel covered with just one layer of fabric and it got down to 24°F. (From personal experience, I’ve found that medium-weight frost covers like Agribon AG-30 provide around 5° of cold protection.)